 \subsection{Word Ordering Results}

-We compare our results with previous work under similar settings.
-For conditional models, bag2seq (\texttt{Bag}; \citealt{od:hasler}) and AttM (\texttt{AttnM}; \citealt{od:tao}) are included.
-For unconditional models, we include N-gram language models (\texttt{Ngram}) and RNNLM (\texttt{RNNLM}; \citealt{od:rush}) reproduced by \citet{od:hasler} for thorough comparison.
+We compare our results with previous work under similar settings: for conditional models, bag2seq (\texttt{Bag}; \citealt{od:hasler}) and AttM (\texttt{AttnM}; \citealt{od:tao}) are included; for unconditional models, we include N-gram language models (\texttt{Ngram}) and RNNLM (\texttt{RNNLM}; \citealt{od:rush}) reproduced by \citet{od:hasler}.
 Except for \texttt{AttnM}, all models use a constrained output space.
 We do not consider heuristically tailored beam search \cite{od:rush,od:hasler} and focus on standard sequence-to-sequence modeling.
-Different from these studies, we use BPE segmentation for all our settings.
+Different from existing studies, we use BPE segmentation for all our settings.